Stan Utley: Professional career

 In 1984, Utley turned professional.
-In 1989, he joined the PGA Tour.
-Utley's sole PGA Tour victory came at the 1989 Chattanooga Classic.
+In 1989, he won the PGA Tour's Chattanooga Classic on a sponsor exemption, earning membership on the tour.
 He lost his PGA Tour card in 1992 and decided to play on the Nike Tour.
 In the 1990s, he played primarily in on this tour.
 Utley holds the PGA Tour record for fewest putts in nine holes, with six at the 2002 Air Canada Championship.

 As his touring career was winding down, Utley began to develop new career strategies for taking advantage of his reputation as one of the best chippers and putters in the game.
 He began a transition into teaching and writing with special focus on his specialty - the short game.
 Utley has risen to prominence as one of the best instructors in golf.
 His list of current and former students on the PGA, Korn Ferry, Champions and LPGA Tours includes Jay Haas, Sergio García, Joaquín Niemann, Scott Langley, Kevin Streelman, Scott Piercy, Paige Mackenzie, Amanda Blumenherst, Darren Clarke, Brandt Jobe, Rocco Mediate, Alex Norén, Inbee Park, Paul McGinley and Bill Haas.
 In addition, he still plays sporadically.
 Utley made his Champions Tour debut when he qualified for the 2012 Toshiba Classic.